Haribo7891/nrthcdrs-nws-bcknd/README.md

 # Northcoders News Project

-My reimplementation of the Northcoders News Sprint.
+My reimplementation of the Northcoders News Sprint, a Reddit style website.
+A fully tested backend API created using:
 ___

 ## Setup